srlbel/lebel-web/src/routes/blog/installing-ghostty.md

 zig build -p /usr -Doptimize=ReleaseFast
 ```

-and then you must be able to launch Ghostty from your program runner.
+and then you must be able to launch Ghostty from your preferred program runner.